ark120202/eaglesong/docs/environment.md

 [`@eaglesong/create-custom-game`](/getting-started) with `git` installed include a [GitHub Actions](https://github.com/features/actions) workflow.

-[`eaglesong publish`](/commands/publish) should make it possible to be used in a CD pipeline on a Windows Server environment, however currently there are no working examples.
+[`eaglesong publish`](/commands/publish) should make it possible to use Eaglesong for continuous deployment in a Windows Server environment, however currently there are no working examples.